W. R. Granger: 1921–22 season

-Granger called a meeting of CAHA branch presidents in October 1921, to discuss his recommendations and the findings of the independent commission.
-The CAHA empowered the president to conduct votes by mail or telegraph as necessary, permitted access to teams' financial statements, and established a national registration committee with W. A. Hewitt as the registrar.
+In October 1921, Granger called a meeting of CAHA branch presidents at the King Edward Hotel in Toronto, to discuss his recommendations and the findings of the independent commission.
+He paid travel expenses for CAHA branch presidents, to ensure their attendance in preparation for the upcoming hockey season, and to deal with professionalism in the amateur game.
+The CAHA meeting empowered the president to conduct votes by mail or telegraph as necessary, permitted access to teams' financial statements, and established a national registration committee with W. A. Hewitt as the registrar.
 The new committee included the president, registrar, and two members each from Eastern and Western Canada; and aimed to investigate all registrations to exclude professionals and reduce the number of players touring Canada from one team to another.
 As of the 1922–23 season, the CAHA enforced a deadline of August 1 to establish residency where a player wanted to join a local team.
 Granger also wanted to eliminate Canadian players touring to American-based teams for a season, and stated that the registration committee would deny transfer requests for a USAHA registration.

 At the QAHA general meeting in December 1921, Granger recommended revisions to the constitution to improve finances and ensure amateur player registrations, and retired as president because he held the same position with the CAHA.
+He was subsequently an honorary vice-president of the Montreal City Hockey League.
 The QAHA approved his recommendations to automatically suspend any player who filed legal action, to compel players to accept rulings of the registration committee unless an appeal was heard by the CAHA, and to charge registration fees to senior players and annual dues to leagues to help fund the QAHA.